 Open lab sessions will be scheduled to accommodate participants who would like to work with facilitators and/or colleagues.

-Choose two (2) electives per track to customize training to fit your needs.
-Four (4) electives are needed to complete the Instructional Technology Certificate Program.
-Electives should be completed within 12 months of the program's start date of Wednesday, February 21.
+Choose two (2) electives per track and two (2) electives for the Capstone to customize training to fit your needs.
+Six (6) electives are needed to complete the Instructional Technology Certificate Program.
+Electives should be completed within 12 months of the program's start date of Wednesday, September 12.

 Estimated Time Commitments

 - Online courses: 7-10 hours per 1-week course; 14-20 hours per 2-week course

 - Electives: Varies, typically 2-4 hours per workshop

 - A computer using Windows 7 or Mac OS X v.5 or higher

 - A high-speed Internet connection is highly recommended

 - We cannot guarantee multimedia components will work with slower connections

 - We cannot distribute hard copies (e.g., CD-ROM, DVD-ROM) of multimedia items due to copyright restrictions